thottiamrp/modernweb-2019dec9/Labs/Ch03B-CSS/6boxmodel/README.md

     * change the display to inline-block
     * give a width and height
     * use padding to make the text more readable
+    * Make them display in a single line